 It’s no secret that Hollywood loves to make sequels.
 Sequels can range from the awesome (Terminator 2: Judgment Day, The Godfather Part II), to the truly awful (Jaws 2, Caddyshack II).
 However, since sequels are usually spawned from original movies that were commercial hits, the follow-up films are typically viewed as guaranteed moneymakers by the studios.
-This view is supported by the historical success of sequels at the box office.
-Six of the top ten movies with the highest worldwide grosses have been sequels, according to data compiled by Box Office Mojo.
-Meanwhile, Hollywood is currently working on sequels for two of the other movies in the top ten.

 4. The Sixth Sense (1999)

 This M. Night Shyamalan-directed thriller was a hit with critics and audiences alike.
 The Sixth Sense garnered six Academy Award nominations including one for Best Picture and took in a total worldwide gross of $672.8 million, according to Box Office Mojo.
 The Sixth Sense has also maintained its popularity in the years since its release and the film currently has an 85 percent “Certified Fresh” rating from the critics at Rotten Tomatoes and an 89 percent audience rating.